Facebook Privacy And Security Issue: Ethical Whistleblowing of 2019

 Surprisingly, 65 per cent of whistleblowing incidences took place right after the 2000s.

-Along with the most familiar whistleblower, W. Mark Felt, the associate director of FBI, who disclosed the information about the involvement of President Richard Nixon in the infamous Watergate Scandal, cost his presidency, eventually, in 1972.
+Along with the most familiar whistleblower, W. Mark Felt, the associate director of the FBI, who disclosed the information about the involvement of President Richard Nixon in the infamous Watergate Scandal, cost his presidency, eventually, in 1972.

 Chelsea Manning of the US Army blew the whistle in 2010 by leaking a huge amount of classified data to WikiLeaks relating to the military operation in Baghdad, Granai Strike in Afghanistan, and 500,000 military reports that later came to be known as the Iraq war logs and Afghanistan war logs.